 - Literature Review on the Welfare Implications of Dogs Traveling in Truck Beds

 - Center for Pet Safety 2013 Harness Crashworthiness Study Summary Report (PDF)

 - FDA Approves First Drug To Prevent and Treat Vomiting in Dogs

 - Efficacy of maropitant for preventing vomiting associated with motion sickness in dogs

 - Signs of travel-related problems in dogs and their response to treatment with dog-appeasing pheromone

-- Placebo-controlled double-blind clomipramine trial for the treatment of anxiety or fear in beagles during ground transport
+- Placebo-controlled double-blind clomipramine trial for the treatment of anxiety or fear in beagles during the ground transport